is now available! Read about the new features and fixes from November.

 Restricted Mode tries to prevent automatic code execution by disabling or limiting the operation of several VS Code features: tasks, debugging, workspace settings, and extensions.

-To see the full list of features disabled in Restricted Mode, you can open the Workspace Trust editor via the Manage link in the banner, or by clicking the Restricted Mode badge in the Status bar.
+To see the full list of features disabled in Restricted Mode, you can open the Workspace Trust editor via the Manage link in the banner, or by selecting the Restricted Mode badge in the Status Bar.

 Workspace Trust editor

-Note: Workspace Trust can not prevent a malicious extension from executing code and ignoring Restricted Mode.
+Important: Workspace Trust can't prevent a malicious extension from executing code and ignoring Restricted Mode.
 You should only install and run extensions that come from a well-known publisher that you trust.

 Tasks

-Tasks can run scripts and tool binaries, and because task definitions are defined in the workspace .vscode folder, they are part of the committed source code for a repo, and shared to every user of that repo.
-Were someone to create a malicious task, it could be unknowingly run by anyone who cloned that repository.
+VS Code tasks can run scripts and tool binaries.
+Because task definitions are defined in the workspace .vscode folder, they are part of the committed source code for a repo, and shared to every user of that repo.
+If someone would create a malicious task, it could be unknowingly run by anyone who cloned that repository.

-If you try to run or even enumerate tasks (Terminal > Run Task...) while in Restricted Mode, VS Code will display a prompt to trust the folder and continue executing the task.
-Cancelling the dialog leaves VS Code in Restricted Mode.
+If you try to run or even enumerate tasks (Tasks > Run Task) while in Restricted Mode, VS Code displays a prompt to confirm that you trust the folder and can continue executing the task.
+If you cancel the dialog, VS Code stays in Restricted Mode.

 Workspace Trust Restricted Mode tasks dialog